Earliest colour films in South India: Telugu cinema

-Telugu cinema produced films with colour portions since the late 50s.
+Telugu cinema produced films with colour portions since the late 1950s.
 Allauddin Adhbhuta Deepam, released in 1957, is the earliest Telugu film to have a colour sequence.
 Lava Kusa (1963) was Telugu cinema's first full-length colour film.

 Gevacolor

 Allauddin Adhbhuta Deepam (1957) was Telugu cinema's first film to have a colour sequence.
 The song "Andhaala Konetilona" (the last sequence of the film) was shot in Gevacolor.
 Appu Chesi Pappu Koodu (1959) had a dance sequence by E. V. Saroja in colour.
 In 1960, Runanubandham had its first 15 minutes in Gevacolor.
-Pillalu Techina Challani Rajyam (1960) too had some colour sequence.
-Aaraadhana, a 1962 film starring Akkineni Nageswara Rao and Savithri, had a song sequence, "Ohoho Maavayya", in Gevacolor.
+Pillalu Techina Challani Rajyam (1960) too had some colour sequences.
+Aaraadhana, a 1962 film starring Akkineni Nageswara Rao and Savithri, had a song sequence, "Ohoho Mavayya", in Gevacolor.
 Lava Kusa (1963), Telugu cinema's first full-length colour film, was the last Telugu film to be shot in Gevacolor.
 Later, Telugu colour films were shot in Eastmancolor.